Los Angeles Rams vs. Tennessee Titans NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Titans stats and trends

+- In Tennessee's eight games this year, it has six wins against the spread.

-- Tennessee's games this year have hit the over on five of eight set point totals (62.5%).
+- Tennessee's games this season have gone over the total in five out of eight opportunities (62.5%).

-- Tennessee is 6-1 against the spread and 6-1 overall when the team notches more than 21.0 points.
+- Tennessee is 6-1 against the spread and 6-1 overall in games when it puts up more than 21.0 points.

-- The Titans have turned the ball over 11 times, two fewer times than the Rams have forced turnovers (13).
+- This season the Titans have 11 turnovers, two fewer than the Rams have takeaways (13).

 Home and road insights

-- This season, Los Angeles has hit the over in three of five games at home.
+- Los Angeles has hit the over in three of five games at home this season.

-- On the road, Tennessee is 3-1 overall and 3-1 against the spread.
+- Tennessee is 3-1 overall, and 3-1 against the spread, away from home.

-- In four away games this year, Tennessee has gone over the total every time.
+- Tennessee has gone over the total in all four of their road games this season.

 Powered by Data Skrive.